gndpwnd/archive-frontend/content/posts/Wealth_Is_not_a_Number.md

 ---
-title: "Wealth is Not a Number"
+title: "Wealth Is Not A Number"
 date: "2022-04-02"
 description: "ah short"
 tags: [